 If you’d like to know what the catalogue looks like, think of the long-established Sylloge Nummorum Graecorum volumes, adapted to modern visual and reading habits.
 This means, the book is in DIN A4 format and not in the impractical Sylloge format.
 Plankenhorn presents a coin’s description alongside its picture but does not use the layout to show the larger-scale images together with the depiction – they are instead displayed on the last pages.
 The descriptions meet scholarly standards.
 Quotations refer to the coin type not to the individual die.

 The pictures, well, let’s keep it friendly: they leave some room for improvement for the next volume.
 Even with excellent eyes (and, unfortunately, the author of this review hasn’t had those for a long time), the details of the tiny coins of poor quality – as there are so many from Mysia – cannot be acknowledged.
 Of course, anyone who deals with the matter knows that especially these small bronze coins are particularly demanding for a photographer.
-Therefore, the question arises whether one can expect the picture quality that is necessary for such a publication from a coin dealer – Daniel Zufahl of Numis Matic is responsible for the photos.
+And at this point, apparently, something went wrong.

 Either way, collectors and dealers will appreciate the volume mainly for its detailed introduction to each city, summarizing the most important geographical, historical and numismatic details alongside current literature.